Activate the Earn More Feature*

 Before choosing a HELOC to help with your credit card debt, carefully consider your strategy for repayment.
 If you’re unsure whether a HELOC is the right solution for your seasonal spending debt, speak with a BALANCE Financial Counselor.
 They can work with you one-on-one to help with your financial needs.
 Learn more on our website, or call a Financial Counselor at 888.456.2227.

-**Since Earn More is a sweep feature, eligible balances are automatically swept out to interest-bearing FDIC insured deposit accounts held at participating institutions throughout the country.
+*Earn More is a sweep feature.
+Eligible balances are automatically swept out to FDIC and/or NCUA insured deposit accounts held at participating financial institutions throughout the country.
 You will still have access to your checking account funds.
+The feature becomes activated on the first of the month following the month enrollment took place.
+The feature can only be added to one checking account per membership, excluding HSA Checking accounts.
+Learn More about the Earn More Feature here.